kollegorna/labs.kollegorna.se/source/posts/2017-05-29-service-worker-gotchas.html.md

 });
 ```

 Finally – `fetch`.
 It’s so powerful that it lets you kinda intercept HTTP requests and return relatively anything you want.
 It is fired on each HTTP request and for each request separately, for example: say you have a tiny website which consists only of `index.html`, `app.css`, `app.js`. files.
-When the user navigates to the website, the fetch event is triggered three times for each resource and you can choose what to return, be it a fresh page/asset or a copy from the cache.
+When the user navigates to the website, the fetch event is triggered for each resource (three times in total) where you can choose what to return, be it a fresh page/asset or a copy from the cache.

 ```javascript
 self.addEventListener('fetch', event => {